-We have spearheaded the launch of an exciting indoor skateboard pilot project with the city of Ottawa.
-It is small for now, but is capable of growing to a larger scale in the future.
-A big thanks goes out to the Ottawa Skateboard Association, who helped us gather the obstacles/ramps we'll be skating!
+We have spearheaded the launch of an exciting indoor skateboard project with the city of Ottawa.
+The 2023 program kicks off on January 16th.
+A big thanks goes out to the Ottawa Skateboard Association, who funded the construction of the obstacles we'll be skating!
 The following is a bullet point summary of how this project will work, sent to us by the city.
 We had nothing to do with setting up these rules.
-Please direct any questions, concerns, and comments about this pilot project to Jeanine Anderson (email@example.com).
+Please direct any questions, concerns, and comments about this project to Jeanine Anderson (email@example.com).

 Indoor Skateboarding at Lansdowne Park

 - Where?
 Aberdeen Pavilion (west doors), Lansdowne Park, 1000 Exhibition Way

 - When?
 Four one hour sessions (4:30 PM, 5:45 PM, 7:00 PM and 8:15 PM) on Monday and Tuesday evenings until March 28.

 - Tuesday's 5:45 PM timeslot has been designated as the "women's and girls' session".

 - A handful of spots per session are reservable online (starting at 6 PM two days before each set of sessions) while the rest of the spots are available for drop-ins (no reservation required).